thedavecarroll/BluebirdPS/docs/Lists/Get-TwitterListMember.md

 ### -OwnerScreenName

-The screen name of the user for whom to return results.
+The screen name of the user that owns the list specified by the Slug parameter.

 ```yaml
 Type: String